-- 1. Location.
-The referenced property, Lot 8-B, Ka'ohe Homesteads, being also a portion of Grant 4976, containing approximately 17.456 acres, is situated in Ka'ohe, Puna, Hawai'i. - 2.
-County Zoning.
+- 2. County Zoning.
 Agricultural, 5 acres (A-5a). - 3.
 State Land Use.
 Agricultural (A). - 4.
 General Plan.
-Land Use Pattern Allocation Guide (LUPAG) map designates the property as Extensive Agricultural (ea).

-- 5. Subdivision Code Requirements.
+Land Use Pattern Allocation Guide (LUPAG) map designates the property as Extensive Agricultural (ea). - 5.
+Subdivision Code Requirements.
 The subdivision code requires that subdivisions be served by a water system meeting the minimum requirements of the County Department of Water Supply (DWS) and be provided with water mains and fire hydrants installed to and within the subdivision in accordance with the rules and regulations of the DWS. - 6.
 Subdivision Request/PPM.
-Subdivision application SUB-17-001743 was submitted to subdivide the subject TMK property into 3 lots.
-Further action on the subdivision application has been deferred pursuant to this water variance application received on September 25, 2017. - 7.
-Variance Application.
-The variance request from water supply improvements for the three (3) lots was acknowledged by Planning Department letter dated October 6, 2017.
+Subdivision application SUB-19-001878 was submitted to subdivide the subject TMK property into 6 lots.
+Further action on the subdivision application has been deferred pursuant to variance application dated February 27, 2019, in the subdivision file. - Variance Application.
+The variance request from water supply improvements for the six (6) lots was acknowledged by Planning Department letter dated March 12, 2019.
 This variance application includes background history and circumstances and information regarding the pending subdivision application.
-There is no water system in the vicinity and water cannot be made available without extensive water system facilities improvements. - 8.
-Agency Comments and Requirements. - a.
-State of Hawai'i-Department of Health (DOH): See attached memorandum dated October 19, 2017 (Exhibit A). - b.
-County of Hawai'i Fire Department (HFD):See attached memoranda dated November 2, 2017.
+Water cannot be made available for the six (6) proposed lots without extensive water system facilities improvements.

+8. Agency Comments and Requirements.

+- a.
+State of Hawai'i-Department of Health (DOH): See attached memorandum dated April 2, 2019.
+(Exhibit A). - b.
+County of Hawai'i Fire Department (HFD): The HFD did not comment on this application as of this date.
+However, we have attached their typical response to this type of application.
 (Exhibit B). - c.
-Department of Water Supply (DWS): See attached memoranda dated November 16, 2017.
+Department of Water Supply (DWS): See attached memoranda dated March 29, 2019.
 (Exhibit C) We have also attached their comments in response to the subdivision application.
 (Exhibit D) - d.
 No other agency comments were solicited and none were received. - 9.
 Notice to Surrounding Owners/Posted Sign.
-The applicant submitted evidence, dated October 2, 2017 regarding the posting of a public notification sign on the subject property pursuant to Section 23-17(c) of the Hawai'i County Code (HCC).
-A picture of the posted sign was also submitted.
-The evidence also indicates that a notice of the application was sent to the surrounding property owners as required by Section 23-17(a). - 10.
-Comments from Surrounding Property Owners or Public.
-There were no written comments on this application received from the surrounding property owners or the public.
+The applicant submitted evidence, dated March 5, 2019, regarding the posting of a public notification sign on the subject property pursuant to Section 23-17(c) of the Hawai'i County Code (HCC).
+Pictures of the posted sign were also submitted.
+The evidence also indicates that a notice of the application was sent to the surrounding property owners as required by Section 23-17(a).